What is domiciliary care?

 Domiciliary care can involve:

-- Personal care.
-Such as bathing, dressing and continence support.
+- Personal care: Assistance with everyday routines, including bathing, dressing and continence support.

-- Managing medication.
-Help to administer medication and monitoring of a condition, such as checking blood pressure or insulin levels.
+- Managing medication: Set reminders for medication doses and monitor your condition, such as checking blood pressure or insulin levels.

-- Mobility support.
-Help to move around the home safely to encourage physical activity and independence.
+- Mobility support: Help to move around the home safely, encouraging physical activity and independence.

-- Outings.
-Visits to the coffee shop or local stores, arranging and accompanying to appointments or simply a trip to the park.
+- Outings: Visits to the coffee shop or local stores, arranging and accompanying appointments or simply taking a trip to the park.

 Personalised care plans tailored to you

 At Trinity Homecare, we know that no two people are the same, and neither are their care needs.
 That’s why every domiciliary care package we provide is built around the individual.
-From the very first enquiry, our expert care team works closely with you, your loved ones and any involved healthcare professionals to design a care plan that is uniquely yours.
+From the very first enquiry, our expert care team works closely with you, your loved ones, and any involved healthcare professionals to design a care plan that is uniquely tailored to you.

 Whether you need a few short visits a week or round-the-clock support, your care plan will reflect your health needs, lifestyle preferences and personal goals.
-We take time to understand everything from your medical requirements and routines, to the small details that bring you comfort, like how you take your tea or what time you like to go for a walk.
+We take the time to understand everything, from your medical requirements and routines to the small details that bring you comfort, such as how you take your tea or your preferred time for a walk.

 With over 25 years of experience and an ‘Outstanding’ CQC rating, we combine professional, compassionate care with a truly bespoke approach.
-And as your needs evolve, so will your care plan so that you always receive the right level of support at the right time.
+As your needs evolve, so will your care plan, ensuring you always receive the right level of support at the right time.

 How much does domiciliary care cost?

-If you or your loved one is considering domiciliary care you may be concerned about the potential cost.
-You will be reassured to know that the cost of visiting home care is very competitive when compared to care in a care home.
-Visiting home care is usually the same, or cheaper than residential care but with the added benefits of having personal one-to-one care in the comfort of one’s own home.
-Which for many people is priceless.
+If you or your loved one is considering domiciliary care, you may be concerned about the potential cost.
+The cost of visiting home care is very competitive when compared to care in a care home.
+Visiting home care is usually the same or cheaper than residential care, but with the added benefits of having personal one-to-one care in the comfort of one’s own home.
+Which, for many people, is priceless.

 Why choose domiciliary care over a care home?